 Dental Care (CDC and Strong Beginnings): Pre-toddlers, toddlers and older children at the CDC and Strong Beginnings brush their teeth once per day with staff assistance.
-Parents provide the child's toothbrush, and the CDC provides toothpaste (although toothpaste use is not mandatory).
+The CDC will provide the child's toothbrush and toothpaste (although toothpaste use is not mandatory).